-Also, sign up for our 3-times-a-week e-newsletter (right side of the page) and you’ll receive recipes, Amish information, and our columnists The Amish Cook, Plain Kansas, and Teacher Mahlon right in your emailbox! – Kevin Williams, Editor
+Also, sign up for our 3-times-a-week e-newsletter (above banner) and you’ll receive recipes, Amish information, and our columnists The Amish Cook, Plain Kansas, and Teacher Mahlon right in your emailbox! – Kevin Williams, Editor

 AMISH DOUGHNUTS: I posted about this place over a year ago, but I do like to repeat posts every now and then since we have so many new readers.

 Really, few baked goods are more synonymous with Amish cooks and bakers than homemade doughnuts.
 Doughnuts are made using the baking basics of butter, flour, sugar, milk, and maybe sometimes yeast.
 The Amish do basic baking very, very well and that’s why doughnuts are so ubiquitous in Plain kitchens.